 Biographical Information

 Larry Jaster pitched in Organized Baseball for 13 years, including 7 years in the major leagues.
 He set a record for most consecutive shutouts thrown against one team in a year in 1966.
-As of this writing (2006), he is a minor league pitching coach.
+As of 2006, he was a minor league pitching coach.

 1962-1965: In the minors